developerforce/emote-widget/README.md

     }
     ```

 1. Write some JavaScript to update the `talk-id` attribute's value when the talk changes.
 This will reset the counters to zero and record future clicks toward the new `talk-id` value.
-The `talk-id` value can be any string, but make sure it's unique for each "segment" (e.g. talk, panel discussion) of your event for which you want to uniquely capture emote events.
+The `talk-id` value can be any string, but make sure it's unique for each "segment" (e.g. talk, panel discussion, keynote, etc) of your event for which you want to uniquely capture emote events.
 Something like the following can be used, but you'll have to implement a way to invoke the function when the talk changes.

     ```javascript
     updatTalkId(talkId) {
         const widget = document.querySelector('emote-widget');
-        widget.setAttribute('talk-id', <NEW_TALK_ID>);
+        widget.setAttribute('talk-id', '<NEW_TALK_ID>');
     }
     ```